-- Not correctly rounding the first or second buoy from the beach - 30 seconds each instance;

-- Not correctly rounding the third buoy from the beach - 60 seconds

-- d.
-Upon their boat reaching the beach, one crew member shall disembark and run in the designated route to the finish point of the race. - e.
+- a.
+When turning around the buoys, crews are permitted to touch the turning buoys with their boat or oars, but the keel of the boat shall pass around the designated side of the buoy. - b.
+In order to finish the race a crew shall correctly round all designated turning markers and shall complete the full course as designated by the organising committee. - A crew not correctly rounding any buoy on the course shallbe awarded a time penalty as follows: - Not correctly rounding the first or second buoy from the beach - 30 seconds each instance; - Not correctly rounding the third buoy from the beach 60 seconds - d.
+Upon their boat reaching the beach, one crew member shall disembark and run in the c. designated route to the finish point of the race. - e.
 Crews shall at all times be aware of the weather and water conditions and the safety of themselves and others.
-Crews rowing in a dangerous manner or in a way which is considered out of control may be excluded or otherwise penalized by the umpire.
+Crews, including boat handlers, rowing in a dangerous manner or in a way which is considered out of control may be excluded or otherwise penalised by the umpire.

-15.6 Finish of the Race
+15-6 Finish of the Race

 - a.
 Each runner shall pass on the outside of the water's edge flag when running from their boat to the finish line.
-A runner not passing on the correct side of the flag shall receive a penalty of 30 seconds. - b.
-The finish of the race for each crew shall be the moment their crew member (the runner) reaches the finish point and completes the action as required to mark the finish of the race.
+A runner not passing on the correct side of the flag shall receive a penalty of 10 seconds. - b.
+The finish of the race for each crew shall be the moment theircrew member (the runner) reaches the finish point and completes the action as required to mark the finish of the race.

-15.7 Dead Heats
+15-7 Dead-Heats

 - a.
-If there is a dead heat in any round other than a final, the crews which have dead heated shall be required to race again over the same course not later than 10 minutes after the finish of the race which was a dead heat.
-If they again dead heat they shall be required to race again within a further 15 minute period and so on until a decision is reached. - b.
-If a dead heat occurs in a final the crews concerned shall be given equal ranking and the next ranking shall be left vacant.
+If there is a dead-heat in any round other than a final, the crews which have dead-heated shall be required to race again over the same course not later than 10 minutes after the finish of the race which was a dead-heat.
+If they again deadheat they shall be required to race again within a further 15 minute period and so on until a decision is reached. - b.
+If a dead-heat occurs in a final the crews concerned shall be given equal ranking and the next ranking shall be left vacant.

-15.8 Umpires and Additional Officials
+15-8 Umpires and Additional Officials